cn0047/stash/ed/x/README.md

 SSO (single sign-on) - system that allows for a single username & password that grants access to other sites (like okta).

-Spoof - Tricking or deceiving computer systems or other computer users.
+Spoof - tricking or deceiving computer systems or other computer users.

 ## WEB